How Farms to Food Banks Works

 The 2017 prices will vary depending on weekly market conditions and will be determined as approximately 95% of the Kentucky produce auction market prices for US No. 2s as reported on the University of Kentucky’s website: (http://www.uky.edu/ccd/pricereports/KYPA).
 Prices are to include cost of packaging and delivery unless other arrangements have been made.

 Any Kentucky farmer who grows the 28 crops included in the program may participate.
-Check back soon for a 2017 Participant Agreement form and return via US mail to PO Box 1824 Berea KY 40403, via fax to 606-764-1201 or via email to Sarah@kafb.org.
+To sign up, please fill out a 2017 Participant Agreement form and return via US mail to PO Box 1824 Berea KY 40403, via fax to 606-764-1201 or via email to Produce@kafb.org.

 We are also happy to work with produce auctions, cooperatives and farmers markets.
 The auction/cooperative/market managers arrange for the purchase of Kentucky-grown produce from Kentucky farmers and oversee its delivery to food banks.